 20.10 Bereavement Leave

-The County will provide up to two days paid bereavement leave upon the death of an employee’s parent, spouse, domestic partner, child or step-child.
+The County will provide up to twenty-four (24) hours paid bereavement leave upon the death of an employee’s parent, spouse, domestic partner, child (including through miscarriage or stillbirth), step-child, sibling, sibling-in-law, mother-in-law, father-in-law, grandparent, grandparent-in-law or grandchild.
 In addition, employees may utilize accrued sick leave pursuant to Section 19.2-4.